TaeHoonHer/23_Ministry-of-Oceans-and-Fisheries-Project/report/Aug/readme.md

 - It discusses the advantages and disadvantages of each algorithm and the best practices for specific scenarios

 #### Regularization and Overfitting Prevention
-- Matrix factorization can be susceptible to overfitting.
+- Matrix factorization can be susceptible to overfitting
 - The paper introduces various regularization techniques to address this issue

 #### Real-world Applications